 Vestibular neuritis, labyrinthitis, brainstem or cerebellar infarction, brainstem or cerebellar hemorrhage, traumatic vestibulopathy, cerebellopontine angle neoplasm, vestibular migraine, medication ototoxicity, herpes zoster oticus, decompression sickness, brainstem encephalitis, vertebrobasilar insufficiency, vertebral artery dissection.

 Persistent nausea and vomiting

 BPPV is a very common presentation in primary care.
 It is estimated that at least 20% of patients will complain of vertigo during a clinic visit.
 Tragically, the condition is often misdiagnosed and patients are erroneously treated for some other disorder, leading to very high morbidity.
 Primary care physicians, nurse practitioners, urgent care providers and emergency department physicians must be aware of this disorder and know how to manage it.
 Once the diagnosis is made and treatment initiated, the prognosis is good.
-Most people develop symptom resolution in 4-6 weeks, although in some patients the symptoms persist.
-Despite optimal treatment, there is a recurrence rate of 5-25%.
+Most people develop symptom resolution in 4 to 6 weeks, although in some patients the symptoms persist.
+Despite optimal treatment, there is a recurrence rate of 5 to 25%.
 The risk of recurrence is higher in females, older patients and those with psychiatric comorbidities.
 (Level V)

 |||Parker IG,Hartel G,Paratz J,Choy NL,Rahmann A, A Systematic Review of the Reported Proportions of Diagnoses for Dizziness and Vertigo.
 Otology [PubMed PMID: 30439765]|